-The system comprises allocating each of the established varieties in trial to one of three cycles, with one cycle omitted in turn from trial each year.
+The system comprises allocating each of the established varieties in trial to one of three cycles-series, with one cycle-series omitted in turn from trial each year.
 Candidate varieties are included in trial for the three years of their test period plus a fourth year.
-If, after DUS testing, they are granted protection, they join the established varieties in trial, are allocated to a cycle and are omitted from trial every third year accordingly.
+If, after DUS testing, they are granted protection, they join the established varieties in trial, are allocated to a cycle series and are cyclically omitted from trial every third year.